 "Tonight I just wanted to win," said Montgomery, who played on three previous Maine teams that never reached the title game.
 "It didn't matter who the hero was.
 I just wanted to win and be national champion."

 "Now this team can be called one of the great ones," said head coach Shawn Walsh.

 Maybe the greatest ever.

-In a fitting footnote, Montgomery returned to the Frozen Four this year as head coach of Denver.
+In a fitting footnote, Montgomery returned to the Frozen Four in 2016 as head coach of Denver.